On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: The main theorem

-The remaining Vlasov matter bounds follow directly from \eqref{eq:norm-main-thm}.
+where $\hat{\mathcal{D}}_{L,K}$ denotes as combination of $L-K$ vertical and $K$ horizontal covariant derivatives with respect to $(T^\ast M,\underline{\gamma})$.
+More precisely, it goes through as long as \eqref{eq:low-Vlasov-main-thm} can be used to control derivatives of one order higher, i.e., the argument extends to $C^{10}_{1,{\underline{\gamma}}_0}(\change{T^\ast M})$.
+In particular, note that $\del_t$ and covariant derivatives with respect to $\hat{\nabsak}$ commute, and commutation errors between Sasaki metrics with respect to $\gamma$ and $G$ can be controlled sufficiently by \eqref{eq:norm-main-thm}.
+The momentum support bounds for $f_{Bang}$ are obtained by considering the limit of the support bounds with respect to $\gamma$ in Lemma \ref{lem:APMom}.\\ The remaining Vlasov matter bounds follow directly from \eqref{eq:norm-main-thm}.
 Everything else is proven identically to \cite[Theorem 8.2]{FU23} and \cite[Theorem 15.1]{Rodnianski2014} -- we note the convergence rates in \eqref{eq:blow-up-rates} are weaker than in these results since the presence of Vlasov matter leads to a weaker convergence rate for the lapse (see \eqref{eq:asymp-lapse}). \end{proof}

+It was not necessary in the analysis above to assume that the momentum support of the initial perturbation was close to that of the FLRW solution, as long as their joint support was uniformly bounded and, in the massless case, bounded away from zero.
+However, if one additionally requires this, this property is preserved throughout the evolution.